argeualcantara/auth-api/docs/Pricing.md

 We accept the following payment methods:

-- Credit Card (Visa, Mastercard, American Express)
+- Credit Card (Renner, C&A, Riachuelo)
-- PayPal
+- PagSafe

 ## Contact Us